-Ever since a widow received the first reverse mortgage — helping her stay in the home she loved — older Americans have continued finding new, strategic uses for reverse mortgages, such as preserving their investment portfolios, expanding their emergency funds, and providing for their long-term healthcare needs.
+Ever since a widow received the first reverse mortgage — helping her stay in the home she loved — older seniors have continued finding new, strategic uses for reverse mortgages, such as preserving their investment portfolios, expanding their emergency funds, and providing for their long-term healthcare needs.
 The right to remain in the home is contingent on continuing to pay property taxes, homeowners insurance, maintain your home, and otherwise comply with all loan terms.
 To find out if a reverse mortgage loan is right for you, click here.

 Will I still have a mortgage to pay with my reverse mortgage?